yangshun/tech-interview-handbook/contents/coding-interview-study-plan.md

     what practice questions to do for coding interviews, how to prepare for coding interviews in 3 months, ]
-sidebar_label: Coding interview study and practice plan
+sidebar_label: Study and practice plan
 ---

 import QuestionList from './\_components/QuestionList';